Artful Homemaking

 diydb14

 I love to add a few drops of essential oils to each ball, just for some added aromatherapy benefits.
-For some reason I gravitate toward lavender, but you can use any scent!
+For some reason I gravitate toward lavender, but you can use any scent you like!

 The laundry really does seem fluffier (especially towels) when the dryer balls are used in the dryer.